-Every new customer conversation follows a familiar arc.
-It starts with the day-to-day reality of running infrastructure at scale, and ends with a very reasonable question: Can you actually do this in production?
+Over the last several months, I’ve come to learn that every new customer conversation about Infrahub follows a familiar arc.
+It starts with the day-to-day reality of running infrastructure at scale, and ends with a very reasonable question: Can we actually do this in production?

 This post walks through that arc, from the operational pain that brings teams to Infrahub, to the architectural and production-readiness questions that follow.